American Board of Integrative Medicine® (ABOIM®)

 - Submitting a current curriculum vitae that includes medical school, degrees earned, and work experience, in chronological order

-- Submitting three letters of recommendation from Diplomates in integrative medicine of an ABPS, ABMS, AOA, RCPSC, or CFPC board of certification.
+- Submitting three letters of recommendation from Diplomates of an ABPS, ABMS, AOA, RCPSC, or CFPC board of certification.

 - Completing a self-query of the National Practitioner Data Bank and submitting the report.
 Get your self-query report here.

 After applicants are deemed eligible, they must successfully complete a computer-based written exam in order to earn board certification in integrative medicine.
 For information about dates and fees for the application and the exam, click here.